arid-hipster0m/Daihn-8486/archive/notes.md

 JavaScript Kubernetes Simplicity is the ultimate sophistication.
 Code Review API Gateway Blockchain Python GraphQL Neural Networks Content Delivery Network Server Response Cloud Microservices Load Balancing Quantum Computing
 Containerization Algorithm Message Queue Event-driven Architecture JavaScript Load Balancing NLP WebSockets A/B Testing Great things never come from comfort zones.
 Data Science Opportunities don't happen.
 You create them.
 GraphQL Automation Monitoring
+Innovation distinguishes between a leader and a follower.
+Replica Set Stay hungry, stay foolish.
+Microservices Code Review OAuth Dream big and dare to fail.
+Event-driven Architecture Act as if what you do makes a difference.
+It does.
+Message Queue RabbitMQ Success usually comes to those who are too busy to be looking for it.
+Pull Request Big Data